Yettyfad/my-first-sql-project/README.md

 # my-first-sql-project
-using sql for some calculations
+This project uses sql query for some calculations